Loch Doon Walk

 About two miles from the car park you reach the Loch Doon Dam.
 The dam was built in 1935 for generating hydro-electricity.

 It was a frosty November morning, so by the time I reached the loch at about 11 o'clock, the sun had raised the temperature so much there was a thick mist over the loch.
+There is a Cafe at the Dam now.
 Large Image.

 Loch Doon Dam image